The Best Cheap Motorcycle Insurance in Louisiana

 • Up to $25,000 to your family if you're killed riding your motorcycle

-Progressive's customer service is also highly rated.
-Customers at Progressive are about 40% less likely to file a complaint than those at a competing insurer, according to the NAIC.
-That suggests customers are usually happy with the service they receive.
+Progressive's customer service is highly rated.
+Customers at Progressive are about one-third less likely to file a complaint than those at a competing company, according to the NAIC.
+That suggests customers are usually happy with the service they get from Progressive.

 Louisiana motorcycle insurance by city

-Monroe, on the other hand, is the cheapest major city for motorcycle insurance.
-There, a policy costs just $39 per month.
+Monroe is the cheapest major city in Louisiana for motorcycle insurance.
+There, a policy costs just $37 per month.

 City